 More Info: Municipio Autónomo de Guánica

-June 19-22: Fiestas Patronales de Orocovis; a Bicentennial Celebration with Music, Culture, and Community
+June 25-28: Fiestas Patronales de Orocovis – a Bicentennial Celebration with Music, Culture, and Community

-Join the heart of Puerto Rico as Orocovis commemorates its 200th anniversary with the vibrant Fiestas Patronales.
+Join the heart of Puerto Rico as Orocovis with the vibrant Fiestas Patronales.
 This four-day festival honors San Juan Bautista, blending traditional festivities with a special bicentennial celebration.
 Experience a rich tapestry of music, dance, and local flavors in a setting that brings together residents and visitors alike

 Must-See Highlights: Live musical performances from local artists.
 Participate in the Maratón del Niño and the 10K San Juan Bautista, showcasing community spirit and athleticism.
 Delight in amusement rides, artisan kiosks, and traditional Puerto Rican cuisine, offering entertainment for all ages.

-Perfect For: Cultural Enthusiasts: Immerse yourself in Orocovis’ rich heritage and bicentennial celebrations.
-Music Lovers: Experience live performances from renowned Puerto Rican artists.
-Families: Enjoy a variety of activities suitable for all ages, from races to amusement rides.
-Foodies: Savor traditional dishes and local delicacies that highlight Puerto Rican flavors.
+Perfect For: Immerse yourself in Orocovis’ rich heritage.
+Experience live performances from renowned Puerto Rican artists.
+Enjoy a variety of activities suitable for all ages, from races to amusement rides.
+Savor traditional dishes and local delicacies that highlight Puerto Rican flavors.

 Insider Tip: Arrive early to secure parking and to enjoy the full range of activities.
 Don’t miss the opportunity to try unique local dishes and engage with artisans showcasing their crafts.
 Engaging with local vendors and performers can provide deeper insights into the cultural significance of the event.